danvega/abstracts/serverless-spring.md

-# Serverless Spring
+# Spring into Serverless: Crafting Java Functions for the Cloud

-If you’re building applications for the web chances are you have heard the term Serverless before, but what does that mean?
-As you have probably already guessed there are servers involved, the serverless part just implies that you don’t have to provision them or care about who has.
-In this talk, we will explore the Serverless paradigm and how it can be used to build applications with Java and Spring.
+Are you a Java developer intrigued by the buzz around serverless architecture but unsure how to get started?
+Look no further!
+"Spring into Serverless: Crafting Java Functions for the Cloud" is designed to be your comprehensive guide to the world of serverless Java functions using Spring.

-While you can write serverless applications just using Java you will quickly find that you need features like dependency injection, configuration, observability, data access, testing, and more.
-This is where you can leverage your existing Spring knowledge and use Spring Boot to build serverless applications.
-In addition, Spring Cloud Function gives you the ability to write all of your functions with the same consistent programming model across serverless providers.
+In this talk, we'll start by demystifying serverless architecture and its advantages, such as cost-efficiency, scalability, and simplified operations.
+Then, we'll dive into the nuts and bolts of writing serverless functions in Java, leveraging the power and flexibility of the Spring framework.
+You'll learn how to deploy these functions and entire applications to platforms like AWS Lambda.

-Thanks to the Ahead of Time (AOT) compilation in Spring Boot 3 you can take advantage of fast startup times and less memory consumption by leveraging native images.
-By the end of this presentation, you will have a good idea of what workloads are best suited for serverless and how to build and deploy them using Java and Spring.
+By the end of this session, you'll walk away with a solid understanding of serverless architecture and practical skills to implement serverless functions in your Java projects.
+Don't miss this opportunity to elevate your Java development game to the next level!